Chipsetjunkie/LeanCode/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is a standard Nextjs project.
-Do install the necessary pacakges and get hacking.
-Do note that, the authentication flow in the main branch branch is simulated one, rather than making a direct api call.
+Do install the necessary packages and get hacking.
+Do note that, the authentication flow in the main branch branch is a simulated one, no api is being called that directly handles this flow.
 If you intend to have a backend service, do checkout out the firebase branch.
-The basic implementatio is already in place with basic sandbox functionality.
-Intially, started with firebase but later decided to disable it due to billing paranoa 😅
+The basic implementation is already in place with limited sandbox functionality.
+Initially, started with firebase but later decided to disable it due to billing paranoia 😅

 ### Installation
 * To get started do install the pacakges using the following command